 Allow the stunning spray from Victoria Falls, between Zambia and Zimbabwe, to soak into your clothes and refresh you.

 Climb Mount Kilimanjaro - the highest peak in Africa, with no less than five different climatic zones.

 Why choose Holiday Extras travel insurance for Africa?

 The combination of affordable rates and outstanding customer service makes Holiday Extras a great choice for travel insurance.
 Depending on the level of cover you require, you can choose from three policies:

-Basic provides £500 cancellation cover per person, £1 million of medical cover, and £1,500 for baggage loss.
+Bronze provides £1000 cancellation cover per person, £5 million of medical cover, and £500 for baggage loss.

-Premium policies provide cancellation cover of £5,000 per person, £1,500 of baggage cover, and medical cover of up to £5 million.
+Gold policies provide cancellation cover of £5,000 per person, £2,000 of baggage cover, and medical cover of up to £10 million.

 When booking you can rely on our call centre support to help you through the process.
 If you're tight on time it takes on average just ten minutes to book, or just seven clicks online.
 What's more, 60 per cent of our customers embark on their travels within 14 days of booking.